Key takeaways

 1. Follow a healthy, balanced diet

-Eating a balanced diet can support your post-hysterectomy recovery by giving your body the nutrients it needs to heal and rebuild strength.
-It can also help you stay in a calorie deficit, aka when you eat fewer calories than you burn — a key component of weight loss.
+Eating a balanced diet can support post-hysterectomy recovery by giving the body the nutrients it needs to heal and rebuild strength.
+It can also help maintain a calorie deficit — eating fewer calories than you burn — which is a key component of weight loss.

-To support weight loss, many experts recommend getting about 20%--25% of your calories from protein, 40%--50% from carbohydrates, and less than 30% from fat (ideally healthy fats).
-Again, these are general guidelines, and what’s best can vary from person to person.
+There’s no single best strategy for nutrient breakdown.
+One possible strategy is to try getting about 20%–25% of daily calories from protein, 40%–50% from carbohydrates, and less than 30% from fat (ideally healthy fats).
+Keep in mind that what works best varies from person to person.

-Protein is a key ingredient because it helps keep you full, reduces cravings, and preserves muscle mass.
-All of these are wins if your goal is to lose weight after a hysterectomy.
-Prioritizing lean protein, in particular, might include adding the following to your diet:
+Protein is essential because it helps keep you full, reduces cravings, and preserves muscle mass — all of which support weight loss after a hysterectomy.
+Prioritizing lean protein may include adding the following to your eating plan:

 Chicken